Meatballs in White Sauce

 Storage

-You can store the meatballs in the refrigerator for 3 days, in a glass container.
+You can store the meatballs in the fridge for 3 days in a glass container.

 Tips and Variations

 For a richer flavor, you can replace the vegetable broth with meat broth.
-The ground beef can be replaced entirely or partially with ground meat of another type: pork, chicken, turkey, veal, etc.
+The ground beef can be replaced in whole or in part with another type of ground meat: pork, chicken, turkey, veal…

 Author image